A powerful graphical launcher for the FlightGear flight simulator

 etc., depending on your package manager of choice.
 For this to work, you need to:

 add the following lines to your /etc/apt/sources.list (given for Debian unstable here):deb http://frougon.net/debian-ffgo unstable main deb-src http://frougon.net/debian-ffgo unstable main

 Packages for Debian stable are also available.
-If this is what you need, just replace unstable with jessie, or whatever is the codename of the current Debian stable release, in these sources.list lines.
+If this is what you need, just replace unstable with buster, or whatever is the codename of the current Debian stable release, in these sources.list lines.

-install Florent Rougon’s OpenPGP key into the apt keyring.
+install Florent Rougon’s OpenPGP key into the apt keyring (be sure to verify that this is the same key as served by Github over https, after adding a trailing newline to the latter).
 This is necessary to allow apt to authenticate the packages (if you don’t do this, the installation should still be possible, but with warnings and, of course, reduced security).